 Within the study area, the 1952 Official Plan organized these land uses around several major features - the arterial concession roads, Highway 400, the hydro-electric power corridor, and the Black Creek river valley (Figure 16).
 On the western edge of the study area were industrial uses, located adjacent to Highway 400.
 This represented a northward extension of a pattern established by the 1948 Official Plan, but which stopped at Sheppard Avenue.
 The eastern and southeastern edges of the study area corresponding to the river valley were greenbelt zones, with the lands in between primarily residential.
 Multiple family residential zones were concentrated about the intersections of the arterial concession roads.
-An additional multiple family residential zones occupied most of the large swathes of remaining land, with several golf courses and open spaces interspersed within.
+An additional multiple family residential zone was located directly south of the industrial tract.
+Single family residential zones occupied most of the large swathes of remaining land, with several golf courses and open spaces interspersed within.
 Finally, planned shopping centres were situated directly at the corners of arterial intersections, with multiple family residential zones extending further behind.
 The plan also called for intersection alignments at arterial intersections.

-12 Town Planning Consultants Limited, "Key Zoning Map Schedule "B" By-law 7625 Township of North York," 1952.
+Town Planning Consultants Limited, "Key Zoning Map Schedule "B" By-law 7625 Township of North York," 1952.